J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 - Hence, at $T_0$ and $p_0$, $-dG)_{T,p}$ is the _maximum non$-pV$ work obtainable from the system_

 - At _constant $T$ and $p$_, the system will _continue to do non-expansion work_ until it is _at equilibrium_, where $dG=0$
+	- Especially useful for studying systems in chemistry
 	- Example: [[Chemical thermodynamics#Reactions and equilibrium|Equilibrium in chemistry]]

 ## Scaling the system